mainmatter/ember-simple-auth/README.md

 already has
 [support for token based authentication built in](http://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token.html).

+**In any case of course you should use `HTTPS` for all communication between client and server so the authentication token can't be intercepted.**

 ## Examples

 To run the examples you need to have Ruby (at least version 1.9.3) and the